 Second Homes, Vacation Homes, Investment Homes

-Home Buyers of second homes, vacation homes, or investment homes, conventional loans are the only way to go.
+For home buyers interested in second homes, vacation homes, or investment properties, conventional loans after Chapter 7 bankruptcy are the primary option.

 Conventional Loan After Chapter 7 Bankruptcy With Prior Mortgage Included In Bankruptcy

-For consumers who had a mortgage part of Chapter 7 Bankruptcy, there is a four-year waiting period to qualify for conventional loans after the Chapter 7 Bankruptcy discharged date.
-However, the housing event needs to be finalized as follows:
+For individuals who included a mortgage in their Chapter 7 Bankruptcy, there’s typically a four-year waiting period to be eligible for conventional loans after the discharge date.
+However, the timing of the housing event matters:

-So if a conventional loan borrower has a mortgage part of Chapter 7 Bankruptcy four years ago but the foreclosure was not finalized until a month ago, the borrower will qualify for a conventional loan even though the housing was not finalized until recently:
+For instance, if a borrower included a mortgage in Chapter 7 Bankruptcy four years ago but the foreclosure was only finalized recently, they can still qualify for a conventional loan:

-- The date of the foreclosure, deed in lieu of foreclosure, or short sale does not matter as long as the mortgage was part of the bankruptcy
+• The foreclosure, deed in lieu of foreclosure or short sale date doesn’t impact eligibility as long as the mortgage was part of the bankruptcy.

-With FHA, VA, USDA Loans, the waiting period clock starts from the date of the short sale and/or recorded date of the foreclosure/deed in lieu of foreclosure.
+• This differs for government loans like FHA, VA, and USDA Loans, where the waiting period starts from the short sale or recorded foreclosure/deed in lieu of foreclosure date.

 Qualifying For A Mortgage With A Lender With No Lender Overlays

-Home Buyers who need to qualify for conventional loans or government loans with no lender overlays and licensed in multiple states, please contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
-Or email us at gcho@gustancho.com.
-The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.
+To qualify for conventional or government loans, especially for home buyers seeking a conventional loan after Chapter 7 bankruptcy with no lender overlays, please contact us at Gustan Cho Associates.
+You can call us at 800-900-8569 or text for a quicker response.
+Alternatively, you can email us at gcho@gustancho.com.
+Our team assists you 7 days a week, including evenings, weekends, and holidays.

 The Two Types Of Consumer Bankruptcies